Omicron Aquarii: Properties

-Omicron Aquarii has 4.2 times the mass of the Sun, four times the Sun's radius, and is radiating 340 times the luminosity of the Sun from its photosphere at an effective temperature of 13,464 K. It is classified as a Gamma Cassiopeiae type variable star and its brightness varies from magnitude +4.68 down to +4.89.
+Omicron Aquarii has 4.2 times the mass of the Sun and four times the Sun's radius.
+It is radiating 340 times the luminosity of the Sun from its photosphere at an effective temperature of 11,145 K. This is classified as a Gamma Cassiopeiae type variable star and its brightness varies from magnitude +4.68 down to +4.89.
+It is likely a single star, with no stellar companions.